St Mary's Catholic High School offers a distinctive Catholic education in partnership with parents and the local Parishes.

 - To attend all timetabled lessons unless absence is authorised.
 Reasons for authorised absence include: illness, medical appointments, driving tests, University visits… They do not include: holidays, driving lessons, part time work… Any medical/dental appointments must be confirmed either by phone call, letter, text or email from a parent/carer.
 Unacceptable patterns of absence will not be authorised.

-- To attend the weekly Ethics and Values lesson.
+To attend the weekly Curriculum for Life lesson.
 This is a key part of the life in our Catholic Sixth Form and supports the Character Virtues of the St Mary’s community.

 - To behave in a polite and respectful manner at all times with all members of the school and college community.

 - To adhere to the college dress code.

 - Be a community member and act as role models for the younger pupils and ambassadors of the school in your everyday life.

 - Follow the St. Mary’s presentation and marking policy which includes:

 - Arriving with the necessary equipment to learn.